NaPiZip/Programming-basics-cpp/A_tour_of_cpp/README.md

 String_map<int> m;
 ```
+## Chapter 7: Concepts and Generic Programming
+Templates provide a powerful mechanism for compile-time computation and type manipulation that can lead to very compact and efficient code.

+"Concepts are named Boolean predicates on template parameters, evaluated at compile time.
+A concept may be associated with a template (class template, function template, or member function of a class template), in which case it serves as a constraint: it limits the set of arguments that are accepted as template parameters", source can be found [here](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)).

 ## Topics to dive in deeper in the future
 Here is a list of topics I would investigate a bit more in detail: